-We run clubs in 4 communities across Guildford Borough – find out more here.
+We run hubs in 4 communities across Guildford Borough – find out more here.

-All our Youth Clubs are open to all young people in Years 7-9, with Year 6’s invited to try it out in the latter part of the Summer Term.
-Those in Year 12+ can volunteer at any of Youth Clubs to gain experience, for D of E, or just for fun.
+All our Youth Hubs are open to all young people in Years 7-9, with Year 6’s invited to try it out in the latter part of the Summer Term.
+Those in Year 12+ can volunteer at any of Youth Hubs to gain experience, for D of E, or just for fun.

 We try to keep costs to a minimum, but sometimes there is a small charge.
 Youth Clubs are funded by external sources, so we just ask for a £1 sub when they come.
 Some young people like to bring a bit of change to spend in the tuck shop (max £1 spend).